telerik/xaml-docs/controls/radmap/features/information-layer/sql-geospatial-data.md

 # SQL Geospatial Data

-Since Q2 2011 a new class - __RadGeospatialDataReader__ was added to support binding RadMap to SQL Geospatial data.
-It allows generating map shapes from any *IEnumerable* instance (for example a row collection) which contains a property with geospatial data in __Wkt__ (Well known text) or __Wkb__ (Well known binary) format.
+RadMap supports binding to SQL Geospatial data.
+The control allows generating map shapes from any *IEnumerable* instance (for example a row collection) which contains a property with geospatial data in __Wkt__ (Well known text) or __Wkb__ (Well known binary) format.
 The __Source__ property and the __GeospatialPropertyName__ property are used to specify the *IEnumerable* instance and the name of the property which contains a Geospatial data.

 The __SqlGeospatialDataReader__ supports the following geometry types: